khalidabuhakmeh/Htmx.Net/Readme.md

 #### CORS Policy

-By default, all Htmx requests and responses will be blocked by the browser in a cross-origin context.
+By default, all Htmx requests and responses will be blocked in a cross-origin context.

 If you configure your application in a cross-origin context, then setting a CORS policy in ASP.NET Core also allows you to define specific restrictions on request and response headers, enabling fine-grained control over the data that can be exchanged between your web application and different origins.